Fran-cho/docs/chaperone.md

 ```

 #### `cluster` `@type {String}`
 Specifies the Kubernetes cluster to be used.
-Unless directed an Ada team member you will not need to change this value.
+Unless directed by an Ada team member, you will not need to change this value.

 #### `customStyles` `@type {String}`